paulmillr/noble-ciphers/README.md

   - Random key must be using cryptographically secure random number generator (CSPRNG), not `Math.random` etc.
   - Non-random key generated from KDF is fine
   - Re-using key is fine, but be aware of rules for cryptographic key wear-out and [encryption limits](#encryption-limits)
-- Use new nonce every time and [don't repeat it](#nonces)
+- Use new nonce every time and don't repeat it
+  - Nonce (aka initialization vector / IV) must never repeat for the same key: an attacker can XOR two ciphertexts encrypted under a repeating (key, nonce) pair and break encryption
   - chacha and salsa20 are fine for sequential counters that _never_ repeat: `01, 02...`
+    But it's not always possible to store the current counter value: e.g. in decentralized, unsyncable systems
+  - Random nonces are risky for 96-bit / 12-byte nonces of ChaCha20 and AES-GCM:
+    chance of collision is too high.
+It's even higher for 64-bit nonces, which GCM allows - don't use them
-  - xchacha and xsalsa20 can use random nonces instead
+  - To safely use random nonces, utilize XSalsa20, XChaCha or AES-SIV:
+    192-bit nonces minimize the chance of collision.
+    When eXtended-nonce algorithms are not available, rotate keys often: hkdf would work great for this case
   - AES-GCM should use 12-byte nonces: smaller nonces are security risk
 - Prefer authenticated encryption (AEAD)
   - Good: chacha20poly1305, GCM, GCM-SIV, ChaCha+HMAC, CTR+HMAC, CBC+HMAC